Manvel/blog/pages/projects/cba/rewriting.md

 author: saroyanm
 css: [highlight.css]
 twitterCard: summary_large_image
-date: 2021-02-12
+date: 2021-03-09
 type: post
 tags: [extension, cba, rewrite]
 ---

-In 2012 I was working for a matchmaking company as a developer in the online marketing department, affiliate tracking pixels installation was part of my regular tasks, also I had to manually test each single of them going through 4-5 steps of validation forms.
-Sometimes that would occupy **40-50%** of my time and was quite frustrative task.
+In 2012 I was working for a matchmaking company as a developer at the online marketing department, affiliate tracking pixels installation was part of my regular job, also I had to manually test each single of them going through 4-5 pages sign-up form with bunch of validation fields.
+Sometimes that would occupy **40-50%** of my time and was a quite frustrative task.
 That was the time when I decided to create CBA - a prototype extension that helped me optimizing the task to only take less than 3% of my time and generate automated reports.

 It was quite similar to one of the first videos I have created mid 2012 for promoting CBA on a random matchmaking website: